Capturing Unity game’s FMOD output (5.1 / Busses)

 IntPtr wavPtr;

-• Modify the output of the coreSystem object on line 301:
+• Set the output type of the system to WAVWRITER, either from the platform-specific settings, or by modifying the coreSystem object on line 301:

 result = coreSystem.setOutput(FMOD.OUTPUTTYPE.WAVWRITER);